Tech-Roleplay/tr-core/README.md

 # tr-core

-Welcome to my frist framework in altV based on Javascript.
+Welcome to my frist framework in altV based on Typescript.
 I had developed all by myself or via Open-Source.